Berengarius13/Image_Classifier/README.md

 # Image Classifier
-Building a neural network from scratch to identify image.
+Building a neural network from scratch to identify images from scratch.